About Continuums of Care (CoCs)

 How to Get Involved

-The Balance of State Continuum of Care hosts a general membership meeting, virtually, the first Wednesday of every month at 10:00 AM.
-There are also several committees that work to address unique issues of subpopulations within the Continuum of Care.
+There are also several committees that work to address unique issues of subpopulations within our BoS CoC.
 Membership is open to anyone interested in preventing and ending homelessness in the CoC’s geographic area.
 New participation is always welcome.
 Individuals with lived experience and expertise of homelessness are encouraged to become involved.
 We seek to maintain a diverse membership with representation and participation from the Black, Latino, Indigenous, LGBTQ+, and persons with disabilities communities.

 For more information on general membership or committee membership please contact the following: